syl20bnr/spacemacs-elpa-mirror/melpa/org-listcruncher-readme.txt

   | item C                              |       |     25 |          3 |     2024 |
   | item Y modified by operations       |       |  150.0 |          4 |     2026 |
   | item Z entered in scientific format |       |  900.0 |          3 |     2025 |

+ The parsing and consolidation functions for producing the table can be modified by the user.
+Please refer to the README and to the documentation strings of the functions.